 Second course in a two-semester sequence of applied calculus for business and social and life sciences majors.
 Topics include differentiation and integration of trigonometric functions, techniques of integration, improper integrals, functions of several variables, introduction to differential equations, Taylor polynomials, infinite series and applications including probability theory.
+Offered spring semester only.
 Prerequisite: MAT 2160 or MAT 2410 with grade of C or better.